Harare North: Plot summary

-The story is set in London.
-The nameless narrator of the story is a former militia who got caught up in the in-fighting between the Zimbabwean police and the Green Bombers, the notorious militia, and has to flee Zimbabwe when he is charged with murder.
-He seeks political asylum in the UK but is planning to make the equivalent of US$5,000 in London and fly back as he is sure that with that kind of money he can buy his way out of the criminal justice process.
-His struggle to raise the money sees him resorting to the low-paid jobs in the underbelly of London, but he also takes advantage of Shingi, his friend and squat-mate and blackmails his cousin's wife when he discovers that she's having an affair.
-The struggle intensifies as the narrator realises that he has to get back to Zimbabwe as soon as possible for a ceremonial ritual for his deceased mother.
-His mother's grave, in a rural village, may soon be destroyed by the Zimbabwean government which is evicting the villagers to roll in mining operations since valuable minerals have been discovered there.
-With events becoming increasingly fractious, the story comes to its denouement towards the end when the narrator's mind begins to unravel and, simultaneously, he and Shingi become a single entity.
+The story is set in London, England.
+The nameless narrator is a former militia member who became caught up in the in-fighting between the Zimbabwean police and the Green Bombers, the notorious militia, and had to flee Zimbabwe when he is charged with murder.
+He seeks political asylum in the UK but is planning to make the equivalent of US$5,000 in London and fly back to Zimbabwe, because he is sure that with that kind of money he can buy his way out of the criminal justice process.
+His struggle to raise the money sees him resorting to low-paid jobs in the underbelly of London, but he also takes advantage of Shingi, his friend and squat-mate, and blackmails his cousin's wife when he discovers that she is having an affair.

+The struggle intensifies as the narrator realises that he has to return to Zimbabwe as soon as possible for a ceremonial ritual for his deceased mother.
+His mother's grave, in a rural village, may soon be destroyed by the Zimbabwean government, which is evicting the villagers to roll in mining operations since valuable minerals have been discovered there.
+With events becoming increasingly fractious, the story reaches its dénouement when the narrator's mind begins to unravel and, simultaneously, he and Shingi become a single entity.